 For the past two Grape Sense columns, the focus has been on a handful of small production Oregon wineries.
 This column wraps up the in-depth look at how they face marketing challenges against the big operations moving into the Willamette Valley.
 There are also some brief comments about their wine and how to buy their products.

-Carl Giavanti is the marketing consultant working in the valley with these ‘little guys’ assisting them in carving out a niche.
+Carl Giavanti is a winery publicist working in the valley with these ‘little guys’ assisting them in carving out a niche.

 Boiling down Giavanti’s recommendations can be oversimplified to having a good story to tell and knowing your product niche.
 He tells the winery owners to: 1) build your own unique brand, have a strong authentic winery voice that clearly states how you are different, unique and what you promise to consumers 2) do media outreach, either direct or with a media relations consultant.
 Get your name, your stories and your wines out there!
 And 3) sell your wine direct to consumer.
 You’ll have the highest margins (even after marketing costs), enjoy the greatest loyalty and have the most fun!”